 Standards are much like icebergs: a lot goes on under the surface, beyond your immediate view.
 Typically a standard is "supported" by years of development and trial implementations.
 It can take up to five years for a good idea to advance to being a formally approved standard.
-You can track the progress of our standards through the standards development pipeline.

 Before they become standards, they are good ideas: